dustinmmoore/dustins-checkers/README.md

 # Dustin's Checkers

+**CURRENTLY WORKING ON MOBILE/TOUCH BASED MOVEMENTS FOR THE PIECES.**

 Welcome to **Dustin's Checkers**!
 This is a web-based implementation of the classic checkers board game.
 Play as Player 1 (Red) or Player 2 (Black) and enjoy the simple yet strategic fun of checkers, all in your browser.

 ## Features